telerik/ajax-docs/controls/grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/binding-to-datatable-or-dataset.md

 ---
 title: Binding to DataTable or DataSet
-page_title: Binding to DataTable or DataSet | UI for ASP.NET AJAX Documentation
+page_title: Binding to DataTable or DataSet | RadGrid for ASP.NET AJAX Documentation
 description: Binding to DataTable or DataSet
 slug: grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/binding-to-datatable-or-dataset
 tags: binding,to,datatable,or,dataset